gear-foundation/academy/docs/01-getting-started/introduction.md

 Our Telegram channel: <a href="https://t.me/+OFEvRxCn5-NlOWMy" target="_new">https://t.me/+OFEvRxCn5-NlOWMy</a><br/>
 Our Discord server: <a href="https://discord.gg/EEZeGAzUD9" target="_new">https://discord.gg/EEZeGAzUD9</a>

-In the near future we plan to provide new interesting materials.
+In the near, future we plan to provide new interesting materials.
 Follow our communities for the latest news!

+New text.